 Impact

 Insufficient validation of untrusted input in the Accessibility module of Google Chrome for macOS allows a remote attacker who has already compromised the renderer process to potentially escape the renderer sandbox and execute code at the system level.
-The weakness is a classic input validation flaw (CWE‑20), and because it enables a sandbox escape, it carries the high risk of compromising the entire host environment.
+The weakness is an input validation flaw (CWE-20) and a security misconfiguration affecting accessibility features (CWE-1286), and because it enables a sandbox escape, it carries the high risk of compromising the entire host environment.
 The attacker can construct a malicious HTML page that, when processed by the vulnerable renderer, triggers the escape path, enabling arbitrary code execution.

 Affected Systems